Academic Success Center (ASC)

-SDR works with students with disabilities to have them diagnosed with a disorder by a licensed professional and to help them receive accommodations to better their academic life.
+SAS works with students with disabilities to have them diagnosed with a disorder by a licensed professional and to help them receive accommodations to better their academic life.
 Possible disorders include, but not limited to: anxiety, depression, and attention deficit disorder.
-SDR also works with physically-impaired, visually-impaired and hearing-impaired students.
+SAS also works with physically-impaired, visually-impaired and hearing-impaired students.

 Students are given an Student Academic Accommodations Request form with a list of the accommodations needed.
 Accommodations include, but not limited to: extended test time, low distraction rooms, and sign language interpreters.
 Exam accommodations may be done by the instructor or the TA or the Exam Accommodations Center (EAC) may make arrangements.
 If an instructor chooses to use the testing center, they must fill out an Exam Accommodation Referral form a week before the accommodation is to be made.

 Forms can be found on their website at https://sas.dso.iastate.edu/.